-The command maint print raw-registers includes the contents of the raw register cache; the command maint print cooked-registers includes the (cooked) value of all registers; and the command maint print register-groups includes the groups that each register is a member of.
+The command maint print raw-registers includes the contents of the raw register cache; the command maint print cooked-registers includes the (cooked) value of all registers, including registers which aren't available on the target nor visible to user; and the command maint print register-groups includes the groups that each register is a member of.
 See Section "Registers" in GDB Internals.